-Adventure Alternative is an independent travel company which was started in 1991 by adventurer Gavin Bate and developed organically over many years of travelling in climbing around the world.
-It is now a well established company with an emphasis on responsible travel and a high level of knowledge and experience.
+Adventure Alternative is an independent travel company which was started in 1991 by adventurer and mountaineer Gavin Bate, and developed during many years of organising and running expeditions around the world.
+It is now an established company with an emphasis on responsible travel and a high level of knowledge and experience.
 We have run trips to the summit of Mount Everest to the middle of the Sahara Desert!

 Health and Safety

-Our staff are medically trained and experienced in first aid, and the guides receive specific training in altitude-related illnesses and how to cope with an emergency.
+Our staff are medically trained and experienced in first aid and health and safety, and the guides receive specific training in altitude-related illnesses and how to cope with an emergency.
 The staff all carry mobile phones and satellite phones where necessary.
 On the mountain trips we carry pulse oximeters as standard, oxygen bottles where necessary on the higher mountains and first aid kits which are regularly checked and replenished.

 We work hard to ensure that all of our staff adopt high levels of sanitation and hygiene, especially with regard to food and water.
 Clearly a trip can be easily spoilt by sickness caused by either of these, so we always boil or treat water and prepare food with clean water.
 Food is stored and transported carefully, and bought fresh from local trusted suppliers.
 We always check the restaurants and lodges that we use for their standards in food hygiene.
 Drinking water is provided from the kitchens boiled and strained.